Revitalize Your Home Reinforcing Old Plaster Walls with Plaster Washers

 Solution:

-Consider removing the affected section of plaster and replacing it with drywall.
-This provides a solid, long-term solution but requires more effort and skill.
+For a more involved yet robust approach, consider removing the compromised plaster section and replacing it with drywall.
+This method offers a solid, long-term solution but demands more effort and skill.

 Challenge 2: Crumbling Plaster